shkron/mySpyChallenge/ReadMe.md

 ## Process

 The goal of the challenge is to provide a springboard for you to be able to really demonstrate your core strengths.
-During a four hour block of time you will be asked to build a portion of a small iOS application.
+During a three hour block of time you will be asked to build a portion of a small iOS application.
 The Xcode project in this repo contains a starting point for your work.
 There are three tabs in the application.
 The first two are placeholders for  your work.
 The third tab contains a data browser for exploring the sample data included with the project.

 You may use your own computer system for this exercise.